 Applications proposing the development of unidentified scattered-site housing must present a well thought out plan for acquisition which includes a proposed timeline for identifying the appropriate number of sites and securing firm site control.
 A prototypical development budget, written scope of work and cost estimate must be provided for each site.
-HHAC will only consider four scattered sites per proposal.
+HHAC will only consider four scattered sites per proposal, unless it is part of a larger LIHTC project.
 Preference will be given to applicants who identify specific sites and present the most secure form of site control.